PAVAN395976/simple-project/README.md

 # simple-project
-This Is My First Repository
+This Is My First Git Repository
+Author-Pavan Poojari